RightbrainAI/github-action-tasks/README.md

 # GitHub Action for the Rightbrain AI Tasks API

-This GitHub Action allows you to run you Rightbrain AI Tasks within GitHub Actions Workflows.
+This GitHub Action allows you to run you [Rightbrain AI](https://rightbrain.ai/) Tasks within your GitHub Actions Workflows.

 ## Understanding the Action